 Another crucially important scientific institution in the Muslim world was the observatory.
 There were numerous observatories throughout the Islamic world.
 These were scientific institutions with permanent staff, astronomical instruments, and libraries.
 The most famous of these observatories was the observatory in Maragha (or Maragheh), a city in what is now Iran.
 This observatory was established in 1259 C.E.

-Useful links and references on Islamic science:
+Useful links and references on Islamic science (especially astronomy):

 Islamic Astronomers, from the Biographical Encyclopedia of Astronomers (gen. ed.
 Thomas Hockey wih the assistance of Marvin Bolt, Katherine Bracher, Richard Jarrell, Jordan Marché, JoAnn Palmeri, F. Jamil Ragep, Virginia Trimble, and Thomas Williams).
 New York: Springer, 2007.